Bordeaux & Dordogne

 5. What’s the difference between Bordeaux’s Left Bank and Right Bank wines?

-The Left Bank (Médoc and Graves) is dominated by Cabernet Sauvignon, producing structured, age-worthy reds, while the Right Bank (Saint-Émilion and Pomerol) favors Merlot, known for its silky, fruit-forward style.
+The Left Bank, including Médoc and Graves, is dominated by Cabernet Sauvignon and produces structured, age-worthy reds, while the Right Bank, including Saint-Émilion and Pomerol, favors Merlot, known for its silky, fruit-forward style.

 6. Can I explore without renting a car?